ekomiyama/Surferpedia/README.md

 Usage
 ==========
--Add new surfers to the website using the New Surfer form.
+Add new surfers to the website using the New Surfer form.

 ![screenshot](https://raw.github.com/ekomiyama/Surferpedia/dynamic/doc/form.png)

--Freely edit specific surfer information using the edit button.
+Freely edit specific surfer information using the edit button.
--Delete surfers from the website by using the delete button in the surfer page.
+Delete surfers from the website by using the delete button in the surfer page.

 ![screenshot](https://raw.github.com/ekomiyama/Surferpedia/dynamic/doc/surfer.png)